jordanbell2357/jordanbell2357.github.io/_posts/.ipynb_checkpoints/2021-09-05-eduba-C-checkpoint.md

 ---
 layout: post
-title: "The advice of a supervisor to a younger scribe (Eduba C)"
+title: Eduba C ("The advice of a supervisor to a younger scribe")
 category: quotes
 ---